glotzerlab/hoomd-benchmarks/README.md

 ## Database

 Each benchmark run is stored in a separate directory created and managed by `signac`.
-Each script should write out a `metadata.json` file with additional information, including the performance in particle-steps-per-second.
+Each script should generate an entry in the `signac_job_document.json` file with additional information, including the performance in particle-steps-per-second.

-The state points variables for `signac` are:

-* `benchmark`: benchmark name (directory name).
-* `cpu`: name of the CPU processor the benchmark is executed on.
-* `system`: name of the system this benchmark is run on.
-Host name if it is an individual system, or the name of the cluster.
-* `date`: date the benchmark is executed `date +%Y/%m/%d`
-* `name`: an additional name to delineate multiple runs on the same cluster on the same day, not read or interpreted for analysis.
-For example, `cpu16`, `gpu0`, `gpu1`.

 Additional information of interest, such as the GPU name, number of ranks, code version, etc... will be extracted from the metadata dump during analysis.